olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 There is a global Spring configuration properties file : application.properties, and a dedicated configuration properties file for each profile : application-*profileName*.properties.
 These files are stored in the src/main/resources directory for PROD and DEV profiles and in the src/test/resources directory for the TEST profile.

-The URL (hostname + port) for the Note and Rapport Microservices can be configured in these files.
+The URL (hostname + port) for the Note and Rapport Microservices communication can be configured in these files.

 ### DataBase creation and initialization